AVShutov/2048-sample/README.md

     terraform apply
     ```

+3. kubeconfig will be copied to your local `~/.kube/microk8s`

 Note.
 In case you have your own domain you can attach it to AWS Elastic ip you'll get from the terraform output.
 Cert-manager will take care of the TLS certificates.